|Nutritional Guidelines (per serving)|

 Preheat the oven to 375 F.

 Peel the bananas, and place the whole peeled bananas in a well-greased baking dish.

 Brush the bananas generously with the melted butter, and sprinkle them lightly with salt.

 Bake for 15 to 18 minutes, or until bananas are tender.

 - Crushed nuts go well with bananas, including peanuts, cashews, almonds, pecans, walnuts, or hazelnuts.

-- You can also top each with a teaspoon of maple syrup or of a fruit dessert sauce or fruit syrup, such as berry sauce or berry syrup.
+- You can also top each with a teaspoon of maple syrup, or fruit dessert sauce or syrup.